dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 ## But How
 Once I decided I did, in fact, want to go back to school, I had a lot of other factors to figure out.
 Where would I go?
 How would I pay for it?
 Would I work at the same time?
 Would my girlfriend break up with me?
 Spoiler alert - we didn't break up and we have been married for almost a year now :)

+The first thing was to figure out where I would go.
+After a lot of research, I settled on three different programs: NC State University (local to me), Carnegie Mellon (a long shot) and Portland State University (where my girlfriend was at the time).
+They each had different cost structures as well, with NC State being the cheapest (because I was local) and the cost for Carnegie being the highest (out of state tuition and a prestigous program).

+I then needed to prepare and take the Graduate Record Examinations or GRE.
+Man - that was a rough test.
+I would prepare nearly every morning from around 7:30 to 8:30 before work, and then usually a three to four hour strecth on Saturdays as well.
+I wound up having to take the test twice, but got scores I was happy with.

+The most complex part to navigate through was conversations with my workplace.
+I had made a decision early on that getting a master's degree at the sacrifice of working experience would only be worth it at a prestigous program.
+It would need to be travel worthy essentially.
+But ideally, I wanted to work and go to school at the same time.

+No this is the part I think most people struggle with my story on.
+Why would you want to do that?
+Put simply - money.
+I needed a job.
+Most student employment opportunities were for PhD candidates and that would have covered only the basics for living costs.
+I was gearing up to get married (my girlfriend had moved back to Raleigh shortly after taking the GRE), and would need something more than just covering the rent.

+My plan then became simple: apply to the local program, and if I got in, I would talk to my workplace about how to make it work.
+If it became clear they were not interested in helping me figure it out, I would apply to my dream program at some other time.
+GRE scores are valid for five years, so I would just have that plan in my back pocket.

+## Getting Accepted and Setting Expectations
+Thankfully, I got accepted to the local program.
+I then

+## So, Why Did I Get My Masters Again?
+Yes, I know that quickly became a story.
+But I think it was important to show that I had a mix of motivations and circumstances that went it to my decision to get my masters degree.

+To summarize it briefly, I'll put it bulleted form.
+ * I realized I wanted to know computers deeper than I was as a career software engineer
+ * I realized I wanted to lead teams and as I looked round, I saw many leaders had advanced degrees
+ * I was able to land in a unique situation that allowed me to earn my degree without sacrificing industry experience
+ * I was able to get financial help from my company, allowing me to justify the cost of the degree

+The next question, of course, is this: "was it worth it?".
+I'll answer that in another post soon, so if . you don't want to miss it, follow me on whatever platform you prefer.
+I'll make sure you know when its up :)

+Happy coding!